optimizely/agent/tests/acceptance/README.md

 `TEST="test_activate__disable_tracking" MYHOST="http://localhost:8080" make test-acceptance`
 The TEST variable is based on Pytest's -k pattern matching flag so you can provide a full name of the test to only run that test, or a partial name which will run all tests that match that name pattern.

-Tests have a function `url_points_to_cluster()` which has the role of toggling between Agent versions that supports user profile service and those that not.
+Tests have a function `url_points_to_cluster()` which has the role of toggling between Agent versions that support user profile service and those that don't.
-Optimizely runs Agent and these tests also on AWS clusters.
+Optimizely runs Agent with these tests also on AWS clusters.
 UPS is not supported there.
 So we added this function
 so that Agent on AWS clusters excludes UPS tests.
+See PR [#341](https://github.com/optimizely/agent/pull/341).

 When running all tests in one go with UPS they will pass.
 But running individual tests that require UPS may fail  (run all to be sure).